Developmental Stages of

 Grown-ups tend to do too much for their child or expect too much from their child, which results in a lot of pressure, confusion, frustration, and hopelessness for all involved.
 Grown-ups may also have worries and anxiety about their kids, and if they are on the right path.
 Our therapists help children and parents navigate these years and thrive.

-Below are blogs written by Cary, our clinical Director, and Sarah, assistant clinical director, providing information on the strengths and needs of appropriate developmentally support children ages 2 - 11.
+Below are blogs written by Cary, our clinical Director, provides information on the strengths and needs of appropriate developmentally support children ages 2 - 11.

 Click below for specific information by age: